 Cover Type Relevance Why It Matters Typical Limit

-Public Liability Essential Covers damage to a client's property and third-party injury.
-HVAC technicians work inside buildings where drilling into pipes, refrigerant leaks, and water damage from faulty condensate connections are common risks.
-Commercial refrigeration failures can cause massive stock losses. $1M - $10M
+Public Liability Essential Responds to property damage and third-party injury claims.
+HVAC technicians work inside buildings where drilling into pipes, refrigerant leaks and water damage from faulty condensate connections are frequent risks.
+Commercial refrigeration failures can destroy high-value perishable stock. $5M - $20M

-Tools & Equipment Essential Covers theft, loss, or damage to your tools and specialist equipment - refrigerant recovery machines, vacuum pumps, manifold gauges, leak detectors, and general hand tools.
-Specialist HVAC equipment can cost $10,000 - $40,000+ to replace. $10K - $50K
+Tools & Equipment Essential Covers theft, accidental damage or loss of specialist tools - refrigerant recovery units, vacuum pumps, manifold gauges, leak detectors, brazing kits and general hand tools.
+A full HVAC tool kit can cost $15,000 - $50,000+ to replace. $10K - $50K

-Statutory Liability Essential Covers fines and legal defence costs if prosecuted under the Work Health and Safety Act 2011 or environmental regulations.
-HVAC work involves electrical hazards, working at heights on rooftop units, and handling controlled substances. $500K - $1M
+Statutory Liability Essential Covers fines and legal defence costs from prosecution under WHS legislation, environmental protection acts or the Ozone Protection Act.
+HVAC work involves electrical hazards, working at heights on rooftop units and handling controlled refrigerant gases. $500K - $1M

-Commercial Vehicle Essential Your van carries specialist tools, refrigerant gases, and parts between jobs.
-Commercial vehicle insurance covers accident damage, theft, and third-party liability.
-Standard personal car insurance does not cover vehicles used primarily for business.
+Commercial Vehicle Essential Your van carries specialist tools, refrigerant cylinders and replacement parts between jobs daily.
+Commercial motor insurance covers collision damage, theft, fire and third-party liability.
+Personal vehicle insurance does not extend to trade vehicles.
 Market or agreed value

-Professional Indemnity Recommended Covers claims arising from faulty advice, design errors, or specification mistakes - for example, specifying an undersized system that fails to meet cooling requirements.
-Important for HVAC businesses that design and specify systems. $250K - $1M
+Professional Indemnity Recommended Covers claims from faulty advice, design errors or specification mistakes - for example, specifying an undersized system that cannot meet cooling requirements, or providing incorrect energy efficiency guidance.
+Important for HVAC businesses that design and specify systems rather than just install. $250K - $2M

-Business Interruption Recommended Replaces lost income if your business is unable to operate due to an insured event - major tool theft, vehicle accident, or premises damage.
-Service-based HVAC businesses rely on being able to respond to callouts.
+Business Interruption Recommended Replaces lost income when your business cannot operate due to an insured event - major tool theft, vehicle write-off or premises damage.
+HVAC businesses depend on responding to callouts promptly; downtime directly erodes revenue.
 12 months revenue

-Cyber Liability Optional Covers costs if your business systems are hacked or customer data is compromised.
-Increasingly relevant as HVAC businesses use connected building management systems and store client data digitally. $100K - $500K
+Cyber Liability Optional Covers costs if your business systems are compromised.
+Increasingly relevant as HVAC businesses integrate with building management systems (BMS) and store client data in cloud-based service platforms. $100K - $500K

-Disclaimer: Cover types and limits shown are general guidance based on typical HVAC business needs.
-Your specific requirements depend on your business size, services offered, contract obligations, and risk profile.
-Always discuss your needs with your insurer or broker.
+Disclaimer: Cover types and limits shown are general guidance for typical HVAC operations.
+Your actual needs depend on business size, services offered, contract requirements and risk profile.
+Always confirm with your insurer or broker.

 Business Insurance Providers for HVAC Technicians

-These Australian business insurance providers offer policies suited to HVAC and refrigeration businesses.
+The following Australian insurers offer policies suited to HVAC and refrigeration businesses.

 BizCover